 My mother and I made a batch for Sunday lunch today.
 Here is the step by step recipe, which yielded 70 agnolotti pockets.
 We cooked half and froze the rest in sealed freezer bags.

-150 gr (3/4 cup) roast turkey, chicken or other cooked white meat dish
+150 g (3/4 cup) roast turkey, chicken or other cooked white meat dish

-50 gr (1/4 cup) mortadella, roasted sausage or any other pork cold cut (not prosciutto)
+50 g (1/4 cup) mortadella, roasted sausage or any other pork cold cut (not prosciutto)

 2 tablespoons unsalted butter

-A bunch of spinach (you can use other greens if necessary)
+A bunch of fresh spinach (you can use other greens if you like)

 1 cup freshly grated Parmigiano